jneug/drang-run/README.rst

    02. a_a
    02. b_b

-Note that the sequences can be referenced by order of appearance in the format string. ``-r`` will reverse *all* sequences.
+..
+Note:: The sequences can be referenced by order of appearance in the format string. ``-r`` will reverse *all* sequences.